ChristianVelaPasillas/Movie-Recommendation-Page./README.md

-# Projects of Christian Vela Pasillas through the years
+# Movie-Recommendation-Page
-In this repository I have some personal projects and team projects.
+In this repository, I have a team project called Movie Recommendation Page, in which according to people's favorite movie genre it tells you which movie you should watch.